-So, what’s the overall best mattress for back pain?
+So, what’s the overall best mattress for people with back pain?
 There isn’t one!
 That’s because not one single mattress can solve every type and cause of back pain.

-However, although we’re not qualified to offer health advice, we found many sleepers had reduced back pain with a supportive, firm mattress.
-Further research revealed an ideal mattress design is one that holds the neck, spine, and hips in line, while contouring to support the lower back.
+However, although we’re not qualified to offer health advice, we found many sleepers had reduced back pain with a supportive, firm mattress type.
+Further research revealed an ideal mattress design is one that holds the neck, spine, and hips in line while contouring to support the lower back.

 Taking this into account, this guide will arm you with impartial information and showcase some of the most suitable options for mattresses you can buy online.
 This narrows your choices from a huge market and makes your next mattress choice simple and stress-free.

 What is the connection between back pain and mattresses?

 Once you’ve been to your doctor and ruled out any medical reason for your back pain, think about how you sleep.

 Do you wake up often throughout the night?
 If so, are you woken up by a feeling of discomfort – like being stiff or sore?
 Do you toss and turn trying to find a comfortable sleeping position?
 When you wake up in the morning, do you still feel exhausted and unrefreshed?

 If yes, your mattress may be causing your back pain.

 An old, sagging mattress won’t provide the support your back needs for a pain-free existence.
 But a very firm mattress may not do the trick either.